Killing of Deborah Danner: Background

+God, go I' could as easily apply to me".

-Danner was mentally ill and had written an essay, "Living With Schizophrenia", in 2012.
-She was a parishioner who regularly attended Trinity Church Wall Street, and was active in that community's groups and ministries.
+She was a parishioner who regularly attended the Cathedral of St. John the Divine and Trinity Church Wall Street, and was active in that community's groups and ministries.
+A memorial service was held for her at St. John the Divine.

 Aftermath

 Less than six hours after the death, Sergeant Barry was placed on administrative duty and stripped of his badge and gun.
 According to The New York Times, "Mayor Bill de Blasio said at a news conference that the sergeant had not followed training or protocols for dealing with those with mental illness, and for some reason had neither used his Taser nor waited for specialized officers trained to deal with such situations."

 The death of Danner, who was black, spurred a protest on October 19.
 Protestors marched from her apartment building to the 43rd Precinct station house.
 Marchers included members of the New York Black Lives Matter chapter.

 Barry was arrested and charged with second-degree murder on May 31, 2017.
-Fraught with cronyism and corruption, Bronx County District Attorney, Darcel D. Clark's prosecution of Barry ultimately lead to an acquittal on all charges.
-On February 14, 2018, Barry was acquitted by a judge in a non-jury trial.
+Bronx County District Attorney, Darcel D. Clark's prosecution of Barry ultimately lead to an acquittal on all charges by a bench trial.
+On February 14, 2018, Barry was acquitted by Judge Robert A. Neary.